tony-aw/tinycodet/README.md

   `codefactor` badge.
 Fixed some errors in the Description file.
 Created and added the pdf manual.
 Fixed some minor errors in this Read-Me markdown file.
+- 17 march 2023: added infix operators for custom row- and column-wise sorting of matrices.
+Slightly optimized the `substr_arrange()` function, and added the `opts_collator` argument to it.
+Re-ordered the sections of this Read-Me file.
+Adjusted the documentation the reflect the new changes.

+FUTURE PLANS:

+I believe `tidyoperators` is close to becoming stable.
+There does not appear a need to add more functions/operators, although some operators may need to be tweaked a bit.
+Although tests have already been performed on the functions and operators in this package, more extensive tests will soon be created.
+Once I am fully satisfied with the R package (which may take a while, as I am a bit of a perfectionist), I may attempt to publish this R package to CRAN.